nipy/nibabel/doc/source/devel/governance.rst

   of a sentence (but no change of the Nibabel landing page or the “about” page), require approval by a core developer *and* no disagreement or requested changes by a core developer on the issue or pull request page (lazy consensus).
-Core developers are expected to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.
+We expect core developers to give “reasonable time” to others to give their opinion on the pull request if they’re not confident others would agree.

-- **Code changes and major documentation changes** require agreement by *two* core developers *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).
+- **Code changes and major documentation changes** require agreement by *one* core developer *and* no disagreement or requested changes by a core developer on the issue or pull-request page (lazy consensus).

 - **Changes to the API principles** require a :ref:`biap` and follow the decision-making process outlined above.